2013 Virginia Tech Hokies baseball team

-The 2013 Virginia Tech Hokies baseball team is representing Virginia Tech in the 2013 NCAA Division I baseball season.
-They will play in the 2013 ACC Championship.
+The 2013 Virginia Tech Hokies baseball team represented Virginia Tech in the 2013 NCAA Division I baseball season.
+They played in the 2013 ACC Championship.
 Head Coach Pete Hughes is in his 7th year coaching the Hokies.
-They are coming off a 2012 season, in which they had a 34 win season.
+They were coming off a 2012 season, in which they had a 34 win season.
 11 of them came in the ACC.
 That marked the fourth straight year with over 30 wins under Pete Hughes.